Alfredo Stroessner: Later life and death

 After the coup, Stroessner fled to Brazil, where he lived in exile for the next 17 years.

-The eastern city of Puerto Flor de Lis, which had been renamed Puerto Presidente Stroessner in his honour, in 1989 was again renamed Ciudad del Este.
+The eastern city of Puerto Flor de Lis, which had been renamed Puerto Presidente Stroessner in his honor, in 1989 was again renamed Ciudad del Este.
 Asunción's airport had been named after him during his regime, but was later renamed Silvio Pettirossi International Airport.

-Stroessner died on 16 August 2006, in Brasília, at the age of 93.
+In 1992, Martín Almada, an opponent of the dictatorship, and the newspaper Noticias, through journalists Christian Torres, Zulia Giménez, Alberto Ledesma, and José Gregor, among others, discovered the so-called "Archives of Terror", documents that proved that Stroessner had participated in Operation Condor, an anti-communist military agreement for the persecution of exiles, which led to the torture, kidnapping, and murder of thousands of Paraguayans and citizens of the aforementioned countries.
+Almada would request Stroessner's extradition from Spanish judge Baltasar Garzón.
+At the same time, rumors circulated that Stroessner suffered from skin cancer.
+In 2004, his grandson was nominated for the presidency of the Colorado Party for the Alto Paraná department, because the former dictator enjoyed high popularity in that department, but he was defeated at the polls.

+On July 16, 2006, Stroessner was admitted to Santa Lucía Hospital in Brasília for surgery for two inguinal hernias.
+The results were satisfactory in the first few days, but he then suffered a pulmonary complication that led to pneumonia and kept him in critical condition.
+Stroessner died on 16 August 2006 at the age of 93.
 The immediate cause of death was a stroke.
-He had been suffering from pneumonia after undergoing a hernia operation.
 The Paraguayan government preemptively dismissed any suggestions for honouring the late president within Paraguay.
-He tried to return to Paraguay before his death, to die in his homeland, but he was rebuked and threatened with arrest by the government.
+His remains were expected to be transferred to Paraguay in a few months, but the government, led by Colorado candidate Nicanor Duarte Frutos, announced that it would not receive Stroessner's body with honors.
+He tried to return to Paraguay before his death, but he was rebuked and threatened with arrest by the government.

-In part due to Stroessner's abuses, Paraguay's current constitution limits the president to a single five-year term with no possibility of reelection, even if nonsuccessive.
-The ban on any sort of reelection has become so entrenched in Paraguayan politics that in 2017, when the legislature debated an amendment that would have allowed then-president Horacio Cartes to run for reelection, massive protests forced the Colorados to abandon those plans.

 Family

 Marriage and children

-Stroessner was married to Eligia Mora (26 December 1910 – 3 February 2006).
-They had three children: Gustavo, Alfredo and Graciela.
-Alfredo Domínguez Stroessner, son of Graciela, was a senator.
+Stroessner was married to Eligia Mora Delgado (26 December 1910 – 3 February 2006).
+They had three children, Gustavo Adolfo, Graciela Concepción and Alfredo Hugo.
 The couple were forcibly separated after his exile; she fled to the US, while he was given asylum in Brazil.
-Although they stayed in touch by phone and occasionally met up, they were unable to live together, and neither Stroessner nor his son were able to return to Paraguay to attend her funeral.
+Although they stayed in touch by phone and occasionally met, they were unable to live together, and neither Stroessner nor his son were able to return to Paraguay to attend her funeral.
+Gustavo left the country along with his father in 1989 to exile in Brazil, avoiding prosecution for illegally accumulating wealth in the process.
+He would return 20 years later due to the statute of limitations running out.
+In 2011, he died in Asunción of lung cancer.

+In 2020, Graciela granted permission for her father's corpse to be exhumed.